hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
+                ## PR description
+* allow for maxFeePerBlobGas to be empty even if versioned hashes are present
+* if maxFeePerBlobGas is empty or zero, allow user's balance to be exceeded (same behaviour as other gas params)

+## Fixed Issue(s)
+fixes #6709

 ### Thanks for sending a pull request!
 Have you done the following?

 - [x] Checked out our [contribution guidelines](https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md)?
 - [ ] Considered documentation and added the `doc-change-required` label to this PR [if updates are required](https://wiki.hyperledger.org/display/BESU/Documentation).